comparing hot tub shell materials

 Sounds like a pretty dry topic, but stick around as we sink into the key points about hot tub shell material options—it’s more interesting than you may think.

 A little backstory: When we started looking for a hot tub for our home, we were leaning towards a traditional circular wood tub.
-Not only because wood furniture design and construction is our world (saying we love wood as a material is an understatement) but also we’d seen enough alluring images on social feeds - like below - that the wood hot tub concept was cemented in our heads.
+Not only because wood furniture design and construction is our world but also we’d seen enough alluring images on social feeds - like below - that the wood hot tub concept was cemented in our heads.

 round wood hot tub